Eastern Orthodoxy in Austria: History

 By the end of the Middle Ages, migration of Eastern Orthodox Christians towards Austrian lands was intensified due to expansion of the Ottoman Empire in various regions of Southeastern Europe.
 Exiled members of Eastern Orthodox royal and noble families were welcomed by Habsburg rulers, who granted them new possessions.
 In 1479, emperor Friedrich III granted castle Weitensfeld in Carinthia to exiled members of Branković dynasty of Serbia.
 Often accompanied by their priests, exiled noble families created first Eastern Orthodox cells in Austrian lands.

 During the period of Ottoman–Habsburg wars (16th-18th centuries), Habsburg policy towards Eastern Orthodox Christians was often marked by special interests, related to complex religious situation in various regions of the expanding Habsburg monarchy.
 Political aspirations of Habsburg rulers were directed towards various lands in Southeastern Europe, held by the declining Ottoman Empire.
 Since those regions were inhabited by Eastern Orthodox population, Habsburg court was inclined to adopt policy of religious tolerance.

 Emperor Leopold I issued several charters (1690, 1691, 1695) to Eastern Orthodox Serbs, who sided with Habsburgs during the Vienna War (1683-1699), granting them religious freedom in the Monarchy.
-Serbian Orthodox patriarch Arsenije III visited Austrian capital (Vienna) on several occasions, and died there in 1706.
+Serbian Orthodox patriarch Arsenije III visited the Austrian capital (Vienna) on several occasions, and died there in 1706.

-Serbian Orthodox metropolitan Isaija Đaković, who visited Austrian capital on several occasions since 1690, also died in Vienna, in 1708.
+Serbian Orthodox metropolitan Isaija Đaković, who visited the Austrian capital on several occasions since 1690, also died in Vienna, in 1708.
 During the 18th century, Eastern Orthodox communities in major Austrian cities were consisted mainly of ethnic Greeks, Serbs and Romanians.
-Most prominent among them were merchants and officers, who were the main donors of religious institutions, at first under the spiritual jurisdiction of the Metropolitanate of Karlovci.
+Most prominent among them were merchants and officers, who were the main donors of religious institutions, at first under the spiritual jurisdiction of the Metropolitanate of Karlovci (that became the Patriarchate of Karlovci in 1848).
 Later development led to the creation of autonomous and particular jurisdictions, thus establishing separate parishes for different ethnic communities.
 That process was finalized after the First World War (1914-1918).